Learn how to build a good deer fence. Includes a review of different options for deer fencing, with pros and cons for each.

 - Quick and easy to install.
 All you need is a ladder and a post-pounder.

-- It can even be installed into rocky ground.
+- It can even be installed on rocky ground.

 - Posts can be removed and reused.